Updated: 10 Aug 2021

 We all know how much male dogs love to pee on things!
 If you provide your doggy with a designated pee post that is easy to cock their leg on, you can entice them to focus their efforts away from the grass.

-If you can convince them to use the post, this can be a great and effortless option for protecting your grass without having to corral them when they go outside.
+If you can train them to use the post, this can be a great and effortless option for protecting your grass without having to corral them when they go outside.

 5. Use VetIQ Green-Um Lawn Burn Solution